strengejacke/sjPlot/README.md

 ### Latest development build

-To install the latest development snapshot (see latest changes below), type following commands into the R console:
+To install the latest development snapshot (see latest changes below), type the following commands into the R console:

 ```r
 library(devtools)
 devtools::install_github("strengejacke/sjPlot")
 ```

-### Officiale, stable release
+### Official, stable release

-To install the latest stable release from CRAN, type following command into the R console:
+To install the latest stable release from CRAN, type the following command into the R console:

 ```r
 install.packages("sjPlot")